Intro

 We would recommend to plan at least 7 days to explore Madeira.
 If you wish to do numerous hikes while also having time to relax in between, maybe consider staying for 10-14 days!

-We would highly recommend you to rent a car on Madeira if you wish to explore the whole island – especially the inland!
-That way you can base yourself on the southern part of the island, which tends to be a bit more sunny and explore the rest of Madeira as day trips from there!
+We would highly recommend renting a car on Madeira if you wish to explore the whole island – especially the inland!
+That way you can base yourself on the southern part of the island, which tends to be a bit more sunny and explore the rest of Madeira through day trips from there!

 The power plug socket used is the same as for the rest of Continental Europe, which is Type F. The standard voltage is 230 V.